Legacy.com

-Legacy.com is a United States-based website founded in 1998, the world's largest commercial provider of online memorials.
+Legacy.com is a United States–based website founded in 1998, the world's largest commercial provider of online memorials.
 The Web site hosts obituaries and memorials for more than 70 percent of all U.S. deaths.
 Legacy.com hosts obituaries for more than three-quarters of the 100 largest newspapers in the U.S., by circulation.
 The site attracts more than 30 million unique visitors per month and is among the top 40 trafficked websites in the world.

+Legacy, along with the smaller Column.us and its subsidiary Modulist.news, provide significant income to newspapers for obituaries which survivors write and pay newspapers to print, over $50 million from late 2022 to early 2024.
+Overall US newspapers earn $500 million per year from paid obituaries.